 Tuition tax receipts (T2202) are available online only through DalOnline, ‘Web for Students’, at the end of February each year for the preceding calendar year.
 The amount of academic fees constituting a tuition tax credit is determined by Canada Revenue Agency.

 M. Identification Cards

-Every full- and part-time student should obtain an identification card upon registration and payment of proper fees.
-ID cards are issued by the DalCard Office, located at 6230 Coburg Road.
-ID cards validated for the September to April academic year remain valid until August 31st of that year.
+Every full- and part-time student should obtain an identification card upon registration and payment of fees.
+Student ID cards are issued by the DalCard Office, located at 6230 Coburg Road.
+Student ID cards validated for the September to April academic year remain valid until August 31st of that year.

 There is a $15.00 fee to replace ID cards and a $15.00 fee to replace the UPass sticker.
 Payments are made at the DalCard Office only.

 Official transcripts for undergraduate Journalism students may be requested at the King’s Registrar’s Office.
 Telephone requests will not be accepted.